surgems/ec-events/content/collections/kids-rides/train-ride.md

         content:
           -
             type: text
-            text: 'All aboard for the train ride sit back and relax as you go round and round the track.'
+            text: 'All aboard for the train ride!
+Sit back and relax as you go round and round the track.
+This ride is gentle so is perfect for attracting younger children to your event. '
       -
         type: paragraph
       -